ml-mahendra/Know-Me/README.md

 <img align='right' src='https://media.giphy.com/media/1gOa8cAhm4cNX14xRu/giphy.gif'>

-I am Mahendra Nath Reddy E 😃, a recent graduate🎓 with a Bachelor's Degree in Computer Science and Engineering from [REVA University](https://www.reva.edu.in), Bangalore.
-I am currently pursuing my postgraduate🎓 studies in MSc in Artificial Intelligence and Robotics at the [University of Hertfordshire](https://www.herts.ac.uk), United Kingdom.
+I am Mahendra Nath Reddy E 😃, a recent graduate 👨‍🎓 with a Bachelor's Degree in Computer Science and Engineering from [REVA University](https://www.reva.edu.in), Bangalore.
+I am currently pursuing my postgraduate studies 🧑‍🎓 in MSc in Artificial Intelligence and Robotics at the [University of Hertfordshire](https://www.herts.ac.uk), United Kingdom.

-My interest lies in exploring the intersection of human biology and technology, with a focus on using Artificial Intelligence and Robotics to mitigate the risks associated with human diseases, particularly in the field of Computational Neuro-Biology.
+My interest lies in exploring the intersection of human biology and technology, with a focus on using Artificial Intelligence and Robotics to mitigate the risks associated with human diseases, particularly in the field of Computational Neuro-Biology 🧠.

 ## 👯 Communities

-* Chair, IEEE Student Branch REVA University - 2021
+* Chair, IEEE Student Branch REVA University - 2021.
-* Chair, IEEE Vechicular Technology Society SBC REVA University -2021
+* Chair, IEEE Vechicular Technology Society SBC REVA University -2021.
-* Vice-Chair, ACM Student Chapter REVA University -2021
+* Vice-Chair, ACM Student Chapter REVA University -2021.
-* Student Branch Associate, AISYWLC-2021
+* Student Branch Associate, AISYWLC-2021.
-* Secetary, IEEE Vechicular Technology Society SBC REVA University -2020
+* Secetary, IEEE Vechicular Technology Society SBC REVA University -2020.

 ## 🧐 &nbsp;About Me

-- 🏄‍ &nbsp; Community guy who loves being involved in communities and help students grow.
+- 🏄‍ Community guy who loves being involved in communities and help students grow.
-- 🔭 I’m currently working on NLP Project.
+- 👨‍💻 I’m currently working on NLP Project.
-- 💡 &nbsp; I'm on track of learning more about the intersection human brain and technology implies Computational Neuro-Science.
+- 💡  I'm on track of learning more about the intersection human brain and technology implies Computational Neuro-Science.
 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  I enjoy working on
   - 📊 Machine Learning & Deep Learning.
   - 🖼 Computer Vision & Natural Language Processing.
   - 🤖 Surgical Robotics.
-- 📝 I write technical blogs and articles, find them [here](https://mahendranath.in/blogs/).
+- ✍️ I write technical blogs and articles, find them [here](https://mahendranath.in/blogs/).
-- 👯  &nbsp; I’m looking to collaborate on projects or research in Machine Learning and Artificial Intelligence.
+- 👯 I’m looking to collaborate on projects or research in Machine Learning and Artificial Intelligence.
-- 🤔 I’m looking for help with Neuro-Science.
+- 🤔 I’m looking for Peer-to-peer Learning for Computational Neuro-Science 🧠.
-- ✍️ &nbsp; In my free time, I read fictional books, watch fantasy movies.
+- 📚 In my free time, I read fictional books, watch fantasy movies.
-- 💬 &nbsp; Feel free to reach out to me for general consulting, or discussions on any of the above mentioned topics!
+- 💬 Feel free to reach out to me for general consulting, or discussions on any of the above mentioned topics!

 ## ⚡ Technologies & Tools I am Familer with